davidmreed/sfse-question-drafts/code-coverage.md

         a.Description = 'Here are some more details.';
     }

-After running unit tests, if the line starting with `a.Description` is not covered, it's an indication that the loop never begins iterating, because the query returns no records.
+After running unit tests, if the line starting with `a.Description` is not covered, it's an indication that the loop never begins iterating because the query returns no records.
 This is a failure of the test data setup: records weren't created that would exercise the functionality of this specific code path.

+The same interpretation applies to `while` loops.

 # Resources

 - [How Is Code Coverage Calculated?](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_code_coverage_intro.htm)

+For general resources on how to write high quality unit tests that generate code coverage, see [this canonical question]().